thybzi/styledoc/README.md

 On the contrary, if your styles seem to be too heavy, or the computer is too slow, you can increase the value of `iframe_delay`.

 But the best option is to use NodeJS mode [with PhantomJS enabled](#phantomjs-advantage).
-In this mode, PhantomJS pre-measures the height of each iframe, eliminating the necessity of iframe delay.
-Note that in that mode iframe heights aren't remeasured on window resize.
-Offset height for such iframes is measured only once, when PhantomJS renders it within virtual "window" (size of which defaults to 1280×800, and can be overriden with `phantomjs_viewport` option for [showcaseFile() method](#showcasefile-method-options)).
+In this mode, PhantomJS pre-measures the height of each iframe, eliminating the necessity of additional iframe delay.

+For that purpose, PhantomJS renders it within virtual "window" (size of which defaults to 1280×800, and can be overriden with `phantomjs_viewport` option for [showcaseFile() method](#showcasefile-method-options)).

+However, even these pre-measured iframe heights are also remeasured on window resize.

 ### Why `@state :hover` doesn't work?